-During the start of our nation’s development, our first President George Washington became the first fulfill this constitutional tradition in 1790 with an in-person address to Congress in the Senate Chamber of Federal Hall in the old U.S. Capital, New York City.
-The SOTU address was known only as the Annual Message in 1790 and remained being called that until 1946.
-Thomas Jefferson, our nation’s third President, broke the mold and was the first to deliver his Annual Message to Congress in writing.
+During the start of our nation’s development, our first president, George Washington, became the first to fulfill this constitutional tradition in 1790 with an in-person address to Congress in the Senate Chamber of Federal Hall in the old U.S. Capital, New York City.
+The SOTU address was known only as the Annual Message in 1790 and kept that moniker until 1946.
+Thomas Jefferson, our nation’s third president, broke the mold and was the first to deliver his Annual Message to Congress in writing.

-Written Annual Messages became commonplace then after, however, John Adams was the first to rebel this tradition and deliver his message in-person.
-Woodrow Wilson did the same after reigniting the in-person delivery tradition in 1913.
-The Annual Message would later be called the State of the Union under the Franklin D. Roosevelt’s Presidential Administration.
-The way State of the Union addresses were delivered soon changed with the invention and use of modern technology.
+Written Annual Messages became more commonplace after that.
+Woodrow Wilson altered that tradition after reigniting the in-person delivery mode in 1913.
+The Annual Message would later be called the State of the Union under Franklin D. Roosevelt’s administration.

 The most recent State of the Union address by Donald Trump in 2019 received 46.79 million viewers through the four major cable networks airing it.
-Trump’s State of the Union address in 2019 received more views than Obama’s SOTU address in 2011 which got 42.79 million viewers, and Clinton’s SOTU address in 1995 which got 42.2 million viewers, but not George W. Bush’s SOTU address in 2003 which got 62 million viewers during his invasion of Iraq speech making Bush’s the most watched SOTU address of the century.
+Trump’s State of the Union address in 2019 received more views than Obama’s SOTU address in 2011 (42.79 million viewers) and Clinton’s SOTU address in 1995 (42.2 million viewers).
+However, George W. Bush’s SOTU address in 2003 got 62 million viewers during the invasion of Iraq, making Bush’s the most-watched SOTU address of all time.